 What does it mean to have a Posterior Baby?

 Look at this drawing.
 The anterior baby can more easily tuck his or her chin.
-The posterior baby's back is extended or arched along the mother's spine, because the spine curves forward in the mother's lower back (the drawing doesn't show that).
-But having the baby's back extended often pushes the baby's chin up.
+The posterior baby's back is extended straight, even arched, along the mother's spine.
+Having the baby's back extended often pushes the baby's chin up.
 Posterior babies more often have an extended neck.
-Read more about flexion.

 The difference can make a woman's labor pattern vary.
 Compare Anterior and Posterior labor patterns.

 A posterior presentation aims the top of the head into the pelvis, like an oblong, rather than the circle of the crown.
 The anterior baby's head enters the pelvis from the crown of the head first.
 The crown molds more easily.
 The anterior baby's head measures smaller than the posterior baby's head when coming through the pelvis.

 The direct OP is the classic posterior position with the baby facing straight forward.

 Right Occiput Transverse (ROT) is a common starting position in which the baby has a bit more likelihood to rotate to the posterior during labor than to the anterior.
 Right Occiput Posterior usually involves a straight back with a lifted chin (in the first time mother).